Frequently asked questions.

 Yes – every company is required to appoint a company secretary within 6 months of incorporation.
 If you appoint us as your company secretary, we will incorporate your company for free.
 See our pricing plans to learn more.

 Technically, the minimum amount of paid-up capital to incorporate in Singapore is S$1.
-However, if you are seeking an EP or other work visas, we recommend investing a minimum of $50,0000.
+However, if you are seeking an EP or other work visas, we recommend investing a minimum of S$100,000 and the EP salary is subject to experience, age and education qualifications.

 Can a foreigner relocate to Singapore to operate the new business?